AICordex/AIOfCordex-V.1.01/CONTRIBUTING.md

-# **Contributing to NycthIA**
+# **Contributing to VioletLabs**

-We welcome contributions from the community to help improve and expand Cypher AI.
+We welcome contributions from the community to help improve and expand Violet.
 Whether it’s fixing bugs, adding features, or improving documentation—your input makes a difference.

 ---